Dell-Networking/ansible-role-dellos-system/README.md

 Example Playbook
 ----------------

-The following example uses the dellos.dellos-system role to completely set up CLI users, the NTP server, the SNMP server, logging servers, and the hostname.
+The following example uses the dellos.dellos-system role to completely set the NTP server, hostname, enable password, management route, hash alogrithm, clock, line terminal, banner and reload type.
-The example creates a ``hosts`` file with the switch details and corresponding variables defined in the ``vars/main.yaml`` file at the role path.
+The example creates a ``hosts`` file with the switch details and corresponding variables.
+The hosts file should define the variable `` ansible_net_os_name `` with corresponding Dell EMC networking OS name.
 It writes a simple playbook that only references the dellos-system role.
 By including the role, you automatically get access to all of the tasks to configure system features.

 Sample ``hosts`` file: